import

 |---|---|

-<file> | Path to the file to import |
+<file> | Path to the file to import (omit when using --from) |

 --format <format> | Format override: env, json, yaml, csv |